Teammates appear to stop Marega leaving after racist slurs

 LIBSON, Portugal (AP) — FC Porto striker Moussa Marega, who tried to walk off the field after being the target of racist slurs from fans, faced apparent attempts Sunday by his own teammates and opposition players to prevent him from leaving.

-Marega, who is black and from Mali, was visibly angered by monkey noises targeting him after he scored Porto’s second goal in a 2-1 win at Guimarães in the Portuguese football league.
+Marega, who is black and plays for Mal i, was visibly angered by monkey noises targeting him after he scored Porto’s second goal in a 2-1 win at Guimarães in the Portuguese football league.

 But when Marega started to walk off the field, several players from both Porto and Guimarães appeared to argue with him.
 Porto coach Sérgio Conceição also went on the field and spoke with Marega.